We focus on three key areas:

 Mutations in normal tissues

-We devised an approach to map cells carrying mutations in normal tissues, showing that normal human skin and oesophagus carry a high burden of cells with mutations found in cancer.
-We are now exploring how mutations and other genome abnormalities vary with age, lifestyle factors such as sun exposure, smoking or alcohol, changes in the immune system, exposure to drugs or radiation and where people live, as people living in different countries have very different levels of cancer of the skin and oesophagus.
+We devised an approach to map cells carrying mutations in normal skin and oesophagus, finding a high burden of cells with mutations found in cancer.
+We are now exploring how mutations and other genome abnormalities vary with age, lifestyle factors such as sun exposure, smoking or alcohol, changes in the immune system, and exposure to drugs or radiation.

 Programmes and Facilities

 The Cancer, Ageing and Somatic Mutation Programme pioneers data aggregation and informatics innovation, develops high-throughput cellular models of cancer for genome-wide ...

 Phil has been funded by Cancer Research UK to research pre-cancer in the oesophagus.
 The goal of this research is to discover if the mutations that drive this difficult to treat tumour can be depleted from normal tissue reducing the risk of cancer occuring in the future.

 Phil Jones has a joint appointment with the Oncology Department in the University of Cambridge, facilitating translational studies in the clinic.